FOSS-Community/fosscu-app/README.md

     flutter run
     ```

+### How to become an admin user of the app?
+- Go to your Firestore Database
+- Create a new collection named  `admin`
+- Create a new document named `admin_right` inside the `admin` collection.
+- Add a new String type field inside the document with the email you want the admin access.
+    - example:
+    ```
+    Field: admin1
+    Type: string
+    Value: admin1@gmail.com
+    ```

 ## Contributing

-We welcome contributions to My Flutter App!
+We welcome contributions to the FOSSCU App!
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch: